Apple Theme/Unit

 Cut apples in halves, thirds, fourths.
 Use these to teach fractions.

-Apple Printables From Teaching is a Work of Heart
+Apple Printables From Teaching Heart

 Enjoy!